sedwards2009/extraterm/docs/index.md

 * Supports Linux, macOS and Cygwin on Windows
 * xterm compatible
+* Show images in the terminal
+* Shell integration; can isolate and 'frame' command output. (bash, zsh and fish supported)
+* Easy uploads and downloads using the shell integration
 * Multiple tabs and panes, split and tiled any way you like
 * Keyboard based selection
-* Show images in the terminal
-* Shell integration; can isolate and 'frame' command output. (bash, zsh and fish supported)
-* Previous command output can be used as input for new commands
 * Command output is editable in place.
 Multi-cursor editing
+* Previous command output can be used as input for new commands
 * Keyboard friendly "command palette" for searching menus
 * Text zoom
 * Unicode support